MultiphaseFlowLab/MHIT36/README.md

 ~~~

-If you use this code, please cite the following work:
+If you use this code, please cite the following works:
 ```bibtex
   @article{roccon2025,
   title   = {MHIT36: A Phase-Field Code for Gpu Simulations of Multiphase Homogeneous Isotropic Turbulence},